Power System Model

 Upon creation of the PowerSystem type, users can generate vectors and matrices based on the power system topology and parameters using the following functions:

-Once the PowerSystem type is created, user can add buses, branches, generators, or manage costs associated with the output powers of the generators, using the following functions:
+Once the PowerSystem type is created, users can add buses, branches, generators, or manage costs associated with the output powers of the generators, using the following functions:

 JuliaGrid also provides macros @bus, @branch, and @generator to define templates that aid in creating buses, branches, and generators.
 These templates help avoid entering the same parameters repeatedly.